$2.10 Billion in Sales Expected for The Hershey Company (NYSE:HSY) This Quarter

-Wall Street analysts expect The Hershey Company (NYSE:HSY) to report sales of $2.10 billion for the current quarter, Zacks Investment Research reports.
-Five analysts have provided estimates for The Hershey’s earnings.
-The highest sales estimate is $2.16 billion and the lowest is $2.04 billion.
-The Hershey reported sales of $2.04 billion in the same quarter last year, which indicates a positive year over year growth rate of 2.9%.
-The company is expected to issue its next earnings results on Thursday, April 22nd.
+Analysts expect that The Hershey Company (NYSE:HSY) will post $2.10 billion in sales for the current quarter, Zacks Investment Research reports.
+Five analysts have issued estimates for The Hershey’s earnings, with the lowest sales estimate coming in at $2.04 billion and the highest estimate coming in at $2.16 billion.
+The Hershey reported sales of $2.04 billion in the same quarter last year, which would suggest a positive year over year growth rate of 2.9%.
+The company is scheduled to issue its next quarterly earnings results on Thursday, April 22nd.

-On average, analysts expect that The Hershey will report full year sales of $8.39 billion for the current year, with estimates ranging from $8.25 billion to $8.47 billion.
-For the next fiscal year, analysts expect that the firm will post sales of $8.55 billion, with estimates ranging from $8.37 billion to $8.68 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow The Hershey.
+According to Zacks, analysts expect that The Hershey will report full-year sales of $8.39 billion for the current year, with estimates ranging from $8.25 billion to $8.47 billion.
+For the next year, analysts anticipate that the firm will report sales of $8.55 billion, with estimates ranging from $8.37 billion to $8.68 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research firms that cover The Hershey.

-The Hershey (NYSE:HSY) last announced its quarterly earnings data on Wednesday, February 3rd.
-The company reported $1.49 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.43 by $0.06.
+The Hershey (NYSE:HSY) last issued its earnings results on Wednesday, February 3rd.
+The company reported $1.49 EPS for the quarter, beating the consensus estimate of $1.43 by $0.06.
 The Hershey had a net margin of 14.87% and a return on equity of 70.30%.
-The firm had revenue of $2.19 billion during the quarter, compared to analyst estimates of $2.12 billion.
-During the same period in the previous year, the business posted $1.28 EPS.
-The business’s quarterly revenue was up 5.7% on a year-over-year basis.
+The company had revenue of $2.19 billion during the quarter, compared to analysts’ expectations of $2.12 billion.
+During the same quarter in the previous year, the company posted $1.28 EPS.
+The business’s revenue for the quarter was up 5.7% compared to the same quarter last year.

-In other The Hershey news, CEO Michele Buck sold 2,500 shares of the business’s stock in a transaction on Monday, December 28th.
+In related news, Director Pamela M. Arway sold 278 shares of the stock in a transaction that occurred on Friday, January 8th.
+The stock was sold at an average price of $151.46, for a total transaction of $42,105.88.
+Following the completion of the transaction, the director now directly owns 15,994 shares of the company’s stock, valued at $2,422,451.24.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Michele Buck sold 2,500 shares of the stock in a transaction that occurred on Monday, December 28th.
 The shares were sold at an average price of $151.05, for a total value of $377,625.00.
-Following the sale, the chief executive officer now owns 157,621 shares in the company, valued at approximately $23,808,652.05.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Pamela M. Arway sold 278 shares of the business’s stock in a transaction on Friday, January 8th.
-The stock was sold at an average price of $151.46, for a total transaction of $42,105.88.
-Following the completion of the sale, the director now owns 15,994 shares in the company, valued at approximately $2,422,451.24.
+Following the transaction, the chief executive officer now directly owns 157,621 shares of the company’s stock, valued at $23,808,652.05.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 7,778 shares of company stock worth $1,154,256.
-Corporate insiders own 29.39% of the company’s stock.
+Over the last quarter, insiders have sold 7,778 shares of company stock valued at $1,154,256.
+29.39% of the stock is owned by corporate insiders.

-A number of hedge funds have recently made changes to their positions in HSY.
-Occidental Asset Management LLC increased its holdings in shares of The Hershey by 9.2% in the 4th quarter.
-Occidental Asset Management LLC now owns 7,191 shares of the company’s stock worth $1,095,000 after buying an additional 603 shares during the last quarter.
-Skandinaviska Enskilda Banken AB publ increased its holdings in shares of The Hershey by 1.5% in the 3rd quarter.
-Skandinaviska Enskilda Banken AB publ now owns 88,487 shares of the company’s stock worth $12,684,000 after buying an additional 1,339 shares during the last quarter.
-JustInvest LLC increased its holdings in shares of The Hershey by 21.9% in the 4th quarter.
-JustInvest LLC now owns 2,123 shares of the company’s stock worth $323,000 after buying an additional 381 shares during the last quarter.
-Aaron Wealth Advisors bought a new stake in shares of The Hershey in the 4th quarter worth about $1,499,000.
-Finally, Marathon Asset Management LLP increased its holdings in shares of The Hershey by 40.3% in the 4th quarter.
-Marathon Asset Management LLP now owns 692,799 shares of the company’s stock worth $105,533,000 after buying an additional 198,861 shares during the last quarter.
-Institutional investors and hedge funds own 52.12% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+Slow Capital Inc. acquired a new stake in shares of The Hershey in the third quarter valued at approximately $26,000.
+Twin Tree Management LP lifted its position in shares of The Hershey by 2,728.6% in the fourth quarter.
+Twin Tree Management LP now owns 198 shares of the company’s stock valued at $30,000 after buying an additional 191 shares during the last quarter.
+Nachman Norwood & Parrott Inc acquired a new stake in shares of The Hershey in the third quarter valued at approximately $34,000.
+ShoreHaven Wealth Partners LLC acquired a new stake in shares of The Hershey in the fourth quarter valued at approximately $37,000.
+Finally, Regent Peak Wealth Advisors LLC acquired a new stake in shares of The Hershey in the fourth quarter valued at approximately $37,000.
+52.12% of the stock is owned by institutional investors.

-The business also recently declared a quarterly dividend, which will be paid on Monday, March 15th.
-Shareholders of record on Friday, February 19th will be paid a $0.804 dividend.
-This represents a $3.22 annualized dividend and a yield of 2.12%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, March 15th.
+Investors of record on Friday, February 19th will be issued a dividend of $0.804 per share.
 The ex-dividend date is Thursday, February 18th.
-The Hershey’s payout ratio is currently 55.71%.
+This represents a $3.22 dividend on an annualized basis and a dividend yield of 2.12%.
+The Hershey’s payout ratio is presently 55.71%.

 The Hershey Company, together with its subsidiaries, manufactures and sells confectionery products and pantry items.
 The company operates through two segments, North America; and International and Other.
 It offers chocolate and non-chocolate confectionery products; gum and mint refreshment products comprising mints, chewing gums, and bubble gums; pantry items, such as baking ingredients, toppings, beverages, and sundae syrups; and snack items, including spreads, meat snacks, bars and snack bites, mixes, popcorn and protein bars, and cookies.